Gun barrel: Fluting

 Fluting is the removal of material from a cylindrical surface, usually creating rounded grooves, for the purpose of reducing weight.
 This is most often done to the exterior surface of a rifle barrel, though it may also be applied to the cylinder of a revolver or the bolt of a bolt-action rifle.
 Most flutings on rifle barrels and revolver cylinders are straight, though helical flutings can be seen on rifle bolts and occasionally also rifle barrels.

 While the main purpose of fluting is just to reduce weight and improve portability, when adequately done it can retain the structural strength and rigidity and increase the overall specific strength.
 Fluting will also increase the surface-to-volume ratio and make the barrel more efficient to cool after firing, though the reduced material mass also means the barrel will heat up easily during firing.

 Composite barrels

 A composite barrel is a firearm barrel that has been shaved down to be thinner and an exterior sleeve slipped over and fused to it that improves rigidity, weight and cooling.
-Most common form of composite barrel are those with carbon fiber sleeves, but there are proprietary examples such as the Teludyne Tech Straitjacket.
+Most common form of composite barrel are those with carbon fibre sleeves, but there are proprietary examples such as the Teludyne Tech Straitjacket.
 They are seldom used outside sports and competition shooting.

 Mounting

-A barrel can be fixed to the receiver using action threads or similar methods.
+A barrel can be fixed to the receiver using action threads or rivets.
+Depending on construction different gun barrels can be used: